Simone Saint-Dénis: Biography

 Saint-Dénis was born in Libreville in 1934, to parents from the Mpongwe ethnic group.
-Her father was Mathurin Anguiley, a politician; her mother's identity is unrecorded.
+Her father was Mathurin Anghiley, a politician; her mother's identity is unrecorded.
 Her father adopted the surname Saint-Dénis after he discovered that his birth father was a Danish sailor, rather than his mother's husband.
 Her father had served in the French military and the family had wine and bread at most meals.

 In 1948 Saint-Dénis completed her secondary education at a Catholic mission school and immediately became engaged to Balé - a timber camp worker.
 At the new, her father forced her out of the house, the engagement was short and broken off by Balé; Saint-Dénis then moved in with her mother.
 There were few jobs for educated women in post-war Libreville, so Saint-Dénis decided to train as a teacher.
 In 1950 she began to teach at the school of the Catholic mission to Donguila, a village in the remote Estuaire Province, where most of the children spoke Fang.